flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

     If the `Pause` function is mapped to any key other than ++esc++ this other key will trigger `Pause` when typing it into input fields of the EFB or the MCDU when using the keyboard input mode.

     ^^Root Cause^^

-    This is a MSFS limitation for Coherent driven Javascript instruments.
+    This is an MSFS limitation for Coherent driven JavaScript instruments.

     ^^Possible Solution or Workaround^^